 - Southwest:AR, CO, KS, MO, NE, NM, OK, TX

 Each Section within the United States has 145 media votes, totaling 870 media votes across the country.
-Additionally every former Heisman winner, 58 presently, has a vote as well.
+Additionally every former Heisman winner, 57 presently, has a vote as well.
 In 1999, The Heisman Trophy agreed to develop a special program to allow the public at large to become part of the balloting process by permitting one (1) fan vote eligible in the overall tabulation.
-This program once again continued this past season through a partnership with Nissan North America, bringing the total number of voters for the 2017 Heisman race to 929.
+This program once again continues this year through a partnership with Nissan North America, bringing the total number of voters for the 2023 Heisman race to 929.

 The actual ballots include a space for electors to designate three individuals for the Heisman Trophy.
 The first choice on an elector’s ballot receives three points in the overall voting tabulation, the second choice receives two points and the third choice receives one point.

 Ballots are void unless signed by the elector.
 A first, second and third choice must be indicated on each ballot.
 The Heisman Committee created the point system in an effort to eliminate any sectional favoritism.

 The ballots state that “In order that there will be no misunderstanding regarding the eligibility of a candidate, the recipient of the award MUST be a bona fide student of an accredited college or university including the United States Academies.
 The recipients must be in compliance with the bylaws defining an NCAA student athlete.”

 The independent accounting firm of Deloitte tabulates the Heisman ballots.
 Deloitte is responsible for mailing the ballots and voting instructions.
 Since 2002, electors have the option of sending completed ballots to Deloitte via a secured website, created and maintained by Deloitte personnel.
 Deloitte tabulates all ballots and tallies the votes according to the point system outlined above.
 The individual with the most points receives The Heisman Memorial Trophy.